tai3ah/FYP-20529415/README.md

 **Taibah Rushdi Khalid (20529415)**

 ---
+The submitted code in this repository is for **archival and review purposes only**.
+All functionality is fully deployed and accessible at the link below, no local setup is required to test the system.

+---
 ## Live Demonstration / Testing

 ### **The system must be tested via the hosted Hugging Face Space:**